basilhayek/taskript/README.md

 Taskript is a Tasker-inspired Python script to trigger certain activities based on time or location.

 ## Modules

-* taskript.py - the main module
+### Core Modules
-* tskript.py - handles detecting context changes (location, date)
+* tskript.py - the core module which handles detecting context changes (location, date)

+### Application-specific Modules
+* taskript.py - the main module, which in this case invokes a workclock to handle the context returned by tskript
 * workclock.py - handles tracking of time spent at the office
 * timecard.py - handles creation and submission of a time card

+### Unit Test Modules
+* ut_tskript.py - unit tests for tskript module
-* unittest.py - unit tests
+* ut_workclock.py - unit tests for workclock module

 ## Limitations
-* The current version is very much oriented towards handling my primary use case of submitting time cards for work.
-Refactoring needs to occur to generalize this.
+* Needs more examples, instructions, and further development of contexts

 ## License
 MIT License.
 Read LICENSE.